REIMAGINING THE NORTH TEXAS FOOD SYSTEM

 DIG goes beyond cultivating food; it cultivates human connection.
 Through interactive experiences, networking opportunities, and collaborative growing, we’re creating spaces where knowledge and unique perspectives are shared to improve the health and wealth of our cities so everyone can thrive.

-In August 2022, the Dallas InnerCity Growers’ Network organized a dozen folks who set their site on building a more resilient food system in North Texas.
+In August 2022, the Dallas Interconnected Growers’ Network organized a dozen folks who set their site on building a more resilient food system in North Texas.
 As we’ve been growing into this space so have our dedicated collaborators!

 Join us in celebrating the folks who have helped grow the DIG movement!

-Ashley Hutto, Rabekha Siebert, Claire Howel, Brad Boa, Meghna Tare, Nilesh Morar, Blaine Rogers, Bev Shelby, Helen Dulac, Kelly Varga, Lauren Tankersley, Maggi Molina, Maleke O’Ney, Vanessa Conley, Jeff Bednar, Michaela Ensweiler, Lexi Macmillian Uribe, Katerina Graham, Ashlynn Fix, Wilma Tichelaar, Jordan Jent, Mike Bell, P. Wade Ross, Hallie Casey, Kathryn Bazan, Helena Banks, Froswa Booker-Drew, Jaynie Schultz, Gene Wisakowsk, Kim High, Amber Williams, Terance Jenkins, Theresa Daniels, Joel Orsini, Ross Deotto.
+Rabekha Siebert, Ashley Hutto, Claire Howel, Brad Boa, Meghna Tare, Nilesh Morar, Blaine Rogers, Bev Shelby, Helen Dulac, Kelly Varga, Lauren Tankersley, Maggi Molina, Maleke O’Ney, Vanessa Conley, Jeff Bednar, Michaela Ensweiler, Lexi Macmillian Uribe, Katerina Graham, Ashlynn Fix, Wilma Tichelaar, Jordan Jent, Mike Bell, P. Wade Ross, Hallie Casey, Kathryn Bazan, Helena Banks, Froswa Booker-Drew, Jaynie Schultz, Gene Wisakowsk, Kim High, Amber Williams, Terance Jenkins, Theresa Daniels, Joel Orsini, Ross Deotto.